 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-Adjusted total income
+Adjusted total income of households

-For details on the components of total income, see 'Remarks' under total income.
+For details on the components of total income, see 'Remarks' under Total income.

 This variable is used to help compute the Low-income measure before-tax (LIM-BT).